hardikk94/react-voice-note/README.md

 Used CSS Transition for animation in voicelist player.\
 Used react-audio player  (https://www.npmjs.com/package/react-audio-player) for playing  audio.\
 Created Two module player and voice list.\
+Convert blob to array buffer and store in index db and when going to playe again conver in blob url and play the audio

 # Sources